 Springs are rare in the desert.
-In the alcove beyond the cowboy camp, you'll notice soot-blackened ceilings, handprints, painted figures, and grinding depressions.
+In the alcove beyond the cowboy camp, you may notice soot-blackened ceilings, handprints, & painted figures.
 These tell us that this precious resource also attracted earlier people.
-Ancestors of today's American Indians occupied these canyons six millennia before the cattlemen arrived, about 6,000 to 700 years ago.
+Ancestors of today's Native Americans occupied these canyons six millennia before the cattlemen arrived, about 6,000 to 700 years ago.

-Before the adoption of corn agriculture, American Indians kept on the move.
+Before the adoption of corn agriculture, Native Americans kept on the move.
 They followed the annual migrations of their prey and camped near areas with fresh water and plants they could use.
 Once they domesticated foods like squash, corn, and beans, they moved less and began farming.
 They left the area when the water table dropped following prolonged drought, making farming difficult.